 Third Missionary Journey

 From Antioch, Paul set out on a further tour of the Galatian churches, after which he at last succeeded in reaching Ephesus.
 Here he was to stay for three years, longer than he devoted to any other city.
 At first, he taught in the synagogue, then, when that was closed to him, in a hired lecture hall.
-Luke was not with him and records in Acts none of the events of this long period except the discrediting of a Jewish exorcist and a dangerous riot started by the silversmiths’ guild because Paul’s success was having an adverse effect on their market.
+Luke was not with him and records in Acts none of the events of this long period except the discrediting of a Jewish exorcist and a dangerous riot started by the silversmiths’ guild because Paul’s success was harming their market.
 From Paul’s letters, however, some of the gaps can be filled.
 He gathered around him a team of colleagues who evangelized the surrounding province of Asia.
 It must have been at this time, for example, that the churches of the Lycus Valley were founded, at Colossae, Hierapolis, and Laodicea.
 Here, as elsewhere, missionary work bad its dangers.
 Aquila and Priscilla, who seem to have made their home in Ephesus, risked their necks for Paul.
-He speaks, too, in II Corinthians, of a mysterious trouble that made him despair of life and, in I Corinthians, of fighting with wild beasts at Ephesus.
-It is possible that he spent some of the time in prison.
+He speaks, too, in II Corinthians, of mysterious trouble that made him despair of life and, in I Corinthians, of fighting with wild beasts at Ephesus.
+There is a possibility that he spent some of his time in prison.

 It is notoriously difficult to date Paul’s letter to the Galatians; but arguments from language, style, and theology would place it between 11 Corinthians and Romans, and in that case, it must have been written from Macedonia.
 Acts give the impression that, after meeting Titus, Paul hurried on to Corinth, stopping only to visit the Macedonian churches in passing.
 But in Romans Paul claims to have preached the gospel from Jerusalem as far round as Illyricum; i.e. the Yugoslav coast.
 The closing paragraph of the letter to Titus mentions a plan to spend a winter in Nicopolis, at the western end of the Corinthian gulf.
 If this last passage is one of the genuine Pauline fragments embedded in the Pastoral Letters, these two pieces of evidence together would seem to point to an extended ministry in the northwest part of the Balkan Peninsula.